- What are cross-border payments?

 - Cross-border CBDC corridors designed to streamline international transfers

-Cross-payments best practices
+Cross-border payment best practices

 Optimizing cross-border payments requires aligning payment methods with transaction size, frequency, and urgency.
-Businesses should balance speed, cost, compliance requirements, and corridor reliability when selecting rails.
+You should balance speed, cost, compliance requirements, and corridor reliability when selecting rails.
 Regular review of payment workflows can uncover hidden fees and reduce operational risk.

 Choosing the right payment method